-Jennifer J. Johnson will be the next dean of Lewis & Clark Law School, President Barry Glassner announced today.
+Jennifer J. Johnson will be the next dean of Lewis & Clark Law School, President Barry Glassner announced in December.
 Johnson, the Erskine Wood Sr. Professor of Law, is a widely respected teacher and scholar who has served on the law school faculty since 1980.
 Her appointment as dean culminates an intensive internal search.
 She begins June 1 and will succeed Robert Klonoff, who will be stepping down at the end of the current academic year.

 “Jennifer Johnson, with her exemplary record as a teacher and researcher and with her vast knowledge of the law school, is ideally positioned to lead the school through the next stage of its remarkable journey,” Glassner said.
 “I cannot imagine anyone better qualified than Professor Johnson to navigate the challenges and opportunities of legal education in this new era, while continuing the school’s steadfast commitment to putting students first.”